dry shampoo vs dry conditioner

 Softens Dry Hair

 If your hair is feeling very dry, then this conditioner is a great way to nourish it.
-Applying oils or serums can leave hair with a wet look and even make it look greasy.
+Applying oils or serums can leave hair with a wet look and even make hair oily.
 But that’s not the case with dry conditioners.

 Helps Keep Your Blowout Looking Fresh